 - Cut up your watermelon and freeze it on a baking sheet for at least six hours.
 If you are making margaritas on the rocks, skip the freezing step.

-- Add watermelon, tequila, triple sec, lime juice, and ice to a blender.
+- Add watermelon, tequila, triple sec, lime juice, honey and ice to a blender.
 Leave out ice if making on the rocks.

 - Blend until completely smooth.